24spiders/WeatherFetch/README.md

 ## Usage
 All functions contain docstrings documenting their use.
 Some examples are provided below.

-Load an HRDPS NC file, spatially filter it, convert to CSV
+Load a HRDPS NC file, spatially filter it, convert to CSV
 ```py
 from weatherfetch.nc4_utils import load_nc4, netcdf_to_csv